 Some may say that the ability to make friends is heavily dependent on your personality, however there is so much more to it as making friends is an active process.
 It involves actively putting yourself in spaces to meet new people, coming out of your comfort zone and being open minded and engaging with the people around you.
-It’s all about coming out of your own head and making connections.
+It’s all about forging new connections.

-Having difficulty making friends at university is a common problem for many students, which isn’t spoken about enough, so here are 12 tips if you’re finding it difficult to make friends at university.
+Having difficulty making friends at university is a common problem for many students, which isn’t spoken about enough, so here are are some tips if you’re finding it difficult to make friends at university.

 In order to find the solution to a problem you need to first identify what the problem is and the cause of it.